Qu-Ack/notes/notes.md

 - turnover
 - null

-the architecture is mentioned above in fig 3. they used two modules one was a stacked LSTM network which was responsible in learning representation of the data up to time tao, this allowed for important information about on-court actions. the additional module was used to model who is on the courl to assess the impact of different lineups
+the architecture is mentioned above in fig 3. they used two modules one was a stacked _LSTM [LINK] [KEYWORD] network which was responsible in learning representation of the data up to time tao, this allowed for important information about on-court actions. the additional module was used to model who is on the courl to assess the impact of different lineups

 they use 32 LSTM cells for each 3 layers.